allysajavier/data-analytics-portfolio/README.md

 During my studies, I honed my skills in Python for data cleaning, analysis, and visualization.
 I also built statistical models and developed machine learning algorithms for predictive analytics.
 At the same time, I was able to tap into my degree in Psychology, integrating psychological concepts in my data interpretations for deeper and more meaningful insights.<br/>

+I am currently pursuing two certifications: (1) the IBM Data Analyst Professional Certificate through Coursera and (2) the Associate Data Analyst in SQL certification through DataCamp.
+I aim to complete both by May 2025.
+These programs focus on strengthening my skills in Python, SQL, and Microsoft Excel.

-This portfolio showcases the projects I have completed as part of my coursework.
+The following portfolio showcases the projects I have completed as part of my coursework.
 It includes individual and group notebooks that demonstrate my proficiency in data analysis, visualization, and predictive modeling.<br/>

 ## Projects
 ### Machine Learning Prediction of Building Energy Efficiency Based on Architectural Parameters and Weather Data